Seasons End

-Seasons End is the fifth studio album by British neo-progressive rock band Marillion, released in 1989.
+Seasons End is the fifth studio album by British neo-prog band Marillion, released in 1989.
 The album was the first to feature current lead vocalist Steve Hogarth, following the departure of former vocalist Fish in late 1988.
 It reached number 7 on the UK Albums Chart.

 Overview

 Following the departure of Fish, Marillion started to audition singers while writing the new album, and they eventually chose Steve Hogarth.
 The music for Seasons End was mostly written before Hogarth joined Marillion, and only a couple of songs on it actually have some pieces written by him, these being "Easter" and "The Space".
 A number of the lyrics were written by John Helmer, who the band had commissioned before Hogarth joined.
 Helmer would continue to contribute lyrics throughout the 1990s.
 "The Space" was partly recycled from an unreleased song by Hogarth's old band How We Live titled "Wrapped in the Flag".

 The bonus disc of the 1999 re-issue of Clutching at Straws contains a number of nascent versions of songs that would end up on Seasons End with vocals and lyrics by Fish, these demos having been produced during the writing sessions for the ill-fated fifth studio album with Fish.
 (A number of the lyrical concepts from these demos, such as The Voice in the Crowd, would later resurface on Fish's debut studio album, Vigil in a Wilderness of Mirrors.)